Location-based service

 LBS is critical to many businesses as well as government organizations to drive real insight from data tied to a specific location where activities take place.
-The spatial patterns that location-related data and services can provide is one of its most powerful and useful aspects where location is a common denominator in all of these activities and can be leveraged to better understand patterns and relationships.
+The spatial patterns that vehicle location data and services can provide is one of its most powerful and useful aspects where location is a common denominator in all of these activities and can be leveraged to better understand patterns and relationships.
 Banking, surveillance, online commerce, and many weapon systems are dependent on LBS.

-Access policies are controlled by location data and/or time-of-day constraints, or a combination thereof.
+Access policies are controlled by location data or time-of-day constraints, or a combination thereof.
 As such, an LBS is an information service and has a number of uses in social networking today as information, in entertainment or security, which is accessible with mobile devices through the mobile network and which uses information on the geographical position of the mobile device.

-This concept of location based systems is not compliant with the standardized concept of real-time locating systems (RTLS) and related local services, as noted in ISO/IEC 19762-5 and ISO/IEC 24730-1.
+This concept of location-based systems is not compliant with the standardized concept of real-time locating systems (RTLS) and related local services, as noted in ISO/IEC 19762-5 and ISO/IEC 24730-1.
 While networked computing devices generally do very well to inform consumers of days old data, the computing devices themselves can also be tracked, even in real-time.
 LBS privacy issues arise in that context, and are documented below.